Why 80% of delays are not lost due to execution

 - the cause

-- accountability
+- Responsibility

 - the impact on the schedule

-This is precisely the role of the delay analysis :
+This is precisely the role of the Delay analysis :

-A delay is only valuable if it impacts the Critical Path.
+A delay is only valuable if it impacts the critical path.

 Simple example:

-- delay on a non-critical activity No contractual impact
+- Delay on a non-critical activity no contractual impact

 In practice: